gary-harlow/HESXRD-Analysis-Toolkit/docs/source/tutorial.rst

      plt.close()
      print("Plotting complete")

-It is clear that the CTRs do not align with the axis grid, to fix this we need to change the "Anlge offset" value under 'Experiment' in the parameter tree so that is does.
+From the image produced. it will be clear that the CTRs do not align with the axis grid.
+To fix this we need to change the "Anlge offset" value under 'Experiment' in the parameter tree so that is does.
 This is an iterative process where you change the value, and press View-> Binned Projection again until it does match.

-For the sake of the tutorial you should put in 49.3 for the angle offset.
+For the sake of the tutorial you should put in 49.3 for the angle offset which is the first angle where it does align.
 Your outputted figure will look something like:

 .. image:: ./images/tutorial3.png

 Although this looks fairly reasonable we still aren't actually sure if it is the correct orientation.
-The surface as 120 degree rotational symmetry but lattice points are found every 60 degrees so it could be the the reciprocal space map is 60 degrees off.
+The diffraction pattern has 120 degree rotational symmetry but rods are found every 60 degrees so it could be the the reciprocal space map is 60 degrees off.
 To check this we need to look at where the Bragg peaks fall on a CTR.

-First we choose a CTR, add a new mask around the CTR currently located a (1 0), this is unique to the Qx/Qy projection.
+First we choose a CTR.
+Add a new mask around the CTR currently located a (1 0), this mask is unique to the Qx/Qy projection.
 As shown:

 .. image:: ./images/tutorial4.png

-Next we want to go back to the transformed projection view (ctrl+2)  and select the entire Qz range, i.e.
+Next we want to go back to the transformed projection view [ctrl+2] and select the entire Qz range with a mask, i.e.

 .. image:: ./images/tutorial5.png

-At this point any pixels that fall in BOTH our two masks will be included in any hl, kl, or 3d binning.
-We will generate a hl projection to see where the Bragg peaks fall.
+At this point any pixels that fall inside BOTH our two masks will be included in any hl, kl, or 3d binning.

+We will now generate a h-l projection to see where the Bragg peaks fall.
 Since our in-plane box is very small in the Qx/Qy directions it does not make much sense to have a large grid as there would be many empty pixels.
 So we change Grid Size Qx and Qy each to 100, as well as 'Select Projection' to HL (under Data Processing).

-Press View -> Binned Projection
+Press View -> Binned Projection [Ctrl+4]

 We will now see a HL projection containing our (10) CTR.
 Next we take a profile along the CTR:
  1) First select "L(qz)" as the axis of interest under Profile Tools in the parameter tree.